 For Level 1B:

-In the case the interpolation method is not applied, the charge-sustaining fuel consumption value FCCS,c,1 according to step 2 of Table A8/6 of Annex B8 shall be used for verifying the conformity of production.
+In the case the interpolation method is not applied, the charge-sustaining fuel efficiency value FECS,c,1 according to step 2 of Table A8/6 of Annex B8 shall be used for verifying the conformity of production.

-In the case the interpolation method is applied, the charge-sustaining fuel efficiency FCCS,c,ind for the individual vehicle according to step 3 of Table A8/6 of Annex B8 shall be used for verifying the conformity of production.
+In the case the interpolation method is applied, the charge-sustaining fuel efficiency value FECS,c,ind for the individual vehicle according to step 3 of Table A8/6 of Annex B8 shall be used for verifying the conformity of production.

-4.3.
-Verification of charge-depleting electric energy consumption for conformity of production
+5.3.
+Verification of CoP on charge-depleting electric energy consumption of OVC-HEVs

-4.3.1.
+5.3.1.
 The vehicle shall be tested during conformity of production according to paragraph 4.3.1.1.
-If there is no engine start during the first cycle of the type approval procedure of this vehicle, at the option of the manufacturer the vehicle may be tested according to paragraph 4.3.1.2.
+If there is no engine start during the first cycle of the type approval procedure of this vehicle, at the option of the manufacturer the vehicle may be tested according to paragraph 5.3.1.2.